Efficiently Processing Joins and Grouped Aggregations on GPUs: Experimental evaluation

 \subsubsection{Data Types}

 Joins in the real world involve keys and payloads of various data types, whose sizes range from one byte to an arbitrary number of bytes (e.g., variable-length strings).
 Following previous work~\cite{Balkesen13-partitioned-hash-join,Bandle21-nonpartition-vs-partition}, we evaluate the implementations with a mixture of 4-byte and 8-byte data.
 We let $|R|=|S|=2^{27}$ tuples and we show the results in Figure~\ref{fig:data-types}.
-With the introduction of 8-byte values into payload columns (while keeping keys 4 bytes), *-UM maintains nearly the same performance as before, whereas *-OM experiences increased execution time due to more costly sorting and partitioning.
-Because of the high sorting cost, SMJ-OM becomes less superior to *-UM.
-In *-OM, the \textsc{radix-partition} primitive reads and writes 4-byte keys and \emph{8-byte} payload values, whereas in *-UM, it handles 4-byte keys and \emph{4-byte} tuple identifiers regardless of the 8-byte payload values.
+With the introduction of 8-byte values into payload columns (while keeping keys 4-byte), *-UR maintains nearly the same performance as before, whereas *-TR experiences increased execution time due to more costly sorting and partitioning.
+Because of the high sorting cost, SMJ-TR becomes less superior to *-UR.
+In *-TR, the \textsc{radix-partition} primitive reads and writes 4-byte keys and \emph{8-byte} payload values, whereas in *-UR, it handles 4-byte keys and \emph{4-byte} tuple identifiers regardless of the 8-byte payload values.
 When both keys and payload values are 8-bytes, the transformation and match-finding phase in all implementations become more expensive.
-SMJ-OM, in this case, has almost no advantage over *-UM.
-On the other hand, PHJ-OM leads the performance for all cases.
-Notably, when the size of keys and payloads increases, the materialization cost of *-UM methods remains nearly constant.
-This is because the unclustered \textsc{gather} is bound by memory access latency, and accessing 4-byte and 8-byte values causes accesses to a similar number of cache lines.
-For all combinations of data types examined here, PHJ-OM achieves the best performance.
+SMJ-TR, in this case, has almost no advantage over *-UR.
+On the other hand, PHJ-TR leads the performance for all cases.
+Notably, when the size of keys and payloads increases, the materialization cost of *-UR methods remains nearly constant.
+This is because the unclustered \textsc{gather} is bound by memory access latency, and accessing 4-byte and 8-byte values cause accesses to a similar number of cache lines.
+For all combinations of data types examined here, PHJ-TR achieves the best performance.